Loschcode/rails_async_migrations/README.md

 ## Configuration

-No configuration is needed to start using this library, but some options are given to adapt to your needs.
+**No configuration is needed to start using this library**, but some options are given to adapt to your needs.

 Add the following lines into your `config/initializer/` folder